singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/mpe-contract/index.md

 ### `deposit_and_open_channel`

-Opens a payment channel with the specified amount of ASI (FET) tokens in cogs (which are previously deposited on MPE) and expiration time.
+Opens a payment channel with the specified amount of ASI (FET) tokens in AFET (which are previously deposited on MPE) and expiration time.
 The account must have sufficient allowance to perform the deposit, otherwise the account first approves the transfer.